Fourier multipliers on graded Lie groups: Preliminaries

 The same results with the right-invariant vector fields $\tilde X_j$'s instead of the left-invariant vector fields $X_j$'s hold.

 Consequently, if $f$ is a Schwartz function, that is, $f\in \cS(\bR)$ (for instance in $\cD(\bR)$), then $f(\cR)\delta_0\in \cS(G)$. \end{theorem}

-We will also use the fact that any two positive Rockland operators are equivalent in the following sense \cite{FR-sob}: \begin{proposition} \begin{itemize} \item If $\cR$ is a positive Rockland operator, then for any $s\in \bR$ the powers $\cR^s$ defined by spectral calculus are (unbounded) operators on $L^2(G)$ with domains containing $\cS(G)$. \item Let $\cR_1$ and $\cR_2$ be two positive Rockland operators of homogeneous degrees $\nu_1$ and $\nu_2$ respectively.
-Then $\cR_1^{s/\nu_1} \cR_2^{-s/\nu_2}$ extends to a bounded operator on $L^2(G)$ for any $s\in \bR$:
+We will also use the fact that any two positive Rockland operators are equivalent in the following sense (see \cite{FR-sob} or \cite[\S4.4.5, especially Corollary 4.4.21]{FR-monograph}): \begin{proposition} \begin{itemize} \item If $\cR$ is a positive Rockland operator, then for any $s\geq 0$ the powers $\cR^s$ defined by spectral calculus are (unbounded) operators on $L^2(G)$ with domains containing $\cS(G)$. \item Let $\cR_1$ and $\cR_2$ be two positive Rockland operators of homogeneous degrees $\nu_1$ and $\nu_2$ respectively.
+Then for any $s \geq 0 $ we have

 \end{itemize}

 \end{proposition}

 Note that Proposition \ref{prop_powercR1cR2} implies that if the hypothesis in \eqref{eq_hyp_thm_intro} of Theorem \ref{thm_intro} is satisfied for one positive Rockland operator then it is satisfied for all.